 So, what is there to know about the process of car tax?
 How do you go about doing it?
 What happens if you drive your car untaxed?
 And what are the penalties for doing so?
-Here’s everything you need to know; use the links below to navigate.
+Here’s everything you need to know.

 When your car tax – also known as Vehicle Excise Duty – is up for renewal, you should get a V11 reminder letter.
 If you haven’t received this or you’ve lost it, then you can use the number in your V5C logbook.
 Alternatively, if you’ve just bought the car and don’t have this logbook yet, then you should have a number on V5C/2 supplement given to you by the previous owner.